 In essence, a business analysis is the numbers person, and they play an important role in examining the project from an objective, factual standpoint.

-Even if your organization practices a flat form of project management, each project team will still need to feature the skills listed above — though the actual titles of the individuals may be different.
+Even if your organization practices a flat form of project management, each project team will still need to feature the skills listed above — although the actual titles of the individuals may be different.
 With the appropriate mix of technical skill, political clout, and team communication, these four roles help create a well-rounded project team.

 Zach Watson is marketing operations analyst at TechnologyAdvice.
 He covers marketing automation, project management, healthcare IT, HR, and other emerging technology.
 Connect with him on LinkedIn.